shumitu/Ansible-docker-role/README.md

 Role Variables
 --------------

-Distribution dependet variables are placed in corresponding files inside "vars" directory.
+Distribution dependent variables are placed in corresponding files inside "vars" directory.
 They include links to docker repositories and GPG keys.

 Example Playbook